uviclibraries/design-layout/canva-photo-frames.md

 ---
 layout: default
-title: Activities Introduction
+title: Photo Frames and More
-nav_order: 2
+nav_order: 5
 parent: Workshop Activities
 ---
 # Photo Frames and More with Canva